sebmourlhou/oidc-client/configuration.md

 ## provider."provider".token\_endpoint\_auth\_method

-Used to define the authentication method to be used when calling the *token* endpoint.
+Defines the authentication method to be used when calling the *token* endpoint.

 Can take one of these values: